-DALLAS—Banks are returning to energy finance—somewhat—as the industry slowly pulls out of the commodity price crash of 2015-2016.
-That’s not to say banks have returned to the pre-downturn status quo when crude oil prices were $100/barrel or better.
+Banks are loosening their lending standards—somewhat—for the energy business as the industry slowly pulls out of the commodity price crash of 2015-2016.
+That’s not to say banks have returned to the freewheeling money-lending standards common when crude oil prices were $100/barrel or better.

 That’s the view of Haylee Edwards, vice president and relationship manager-energy finance, for East West Bank in Dallas.